 Stanford US-Russia Forum (Director of Research)

-Along with my position as Director of Research, I am the editor-in-chief of our annual peer-reviewed publication.
+Along with my position as Director of Research, I served as the editor-in-chief of SURF’s annual peer-reviewed publication.
 Volume 9, published in April 2018, is now available online: https://usrussia.stanford.edu/surf-journal-2018

 Anti-Defamation League (Sills/ Glass Leadership Fellow)